pkderlam87/sportradarQuestions/README.md

-# sportradarQuestions
+# The Sportradar's coding challenge - Promises

-The Sportradar's coding challenge
+1. For this task, I only used the file provided.